PCS reaches 30 years

 Figure 3.
 HFRR throughout the ages: HFRR1, 2 and 3

 Figure 4.
-New Products: The PCS-BAM and PCS-TED
+New Products: The PCS-BAM and PCS-ETM

 Following an opportunity for some hands-on demonstrations of the current instruments and a delicious buffet lunch we moved into the main lecture theatre for technical presentations given by leading academics from the Tribology Section at Imperial College.
 Professor Hugh Spikes, Professor Daniele Dini, Dr Philippa Cann and Dr Amir Kadiric all gave presentations highlighting some of the work performed from the tribology lab at Imperial College over the past 30 years.
 This covered all aspects of tribology that has been possible due to the strong relationship between PCS and Imperial.